UditNagar/Delinquency-Probability-Credit-Risk/README.md

 # Delinquency Probability of a Customer
 Based on Kaggle Competition: Give Me Some Credit

+The Data Dictionary, Training and Test Sets belongs to Kaggle and Competition creator.

 This notebook is created 9 years after this competition ended.
 The main aim of this project is to predict the probabily whether a customer will default in the future given his record present in the dataset.
 We will be using predict_proba to determine the delinquency probabilities of the customer.

 The Highlights of the notebook are: